oncomouse/courses/engl460/00-vscode-exercise.md

 ---
 layout: default
-title: "ENGL 460 - Getting Started"
+title: "Writing Lab #1: Getting Started"
 ---

 This lab is intended to get you setup for the course.